Winning Putt: Development

 Winning Putt was originally developed as a Korean title and then later marketed to the United States.
 The game entered Open Beta on January 14, 2016 in North America by Bandai Namco Entertainment as a free online download and is currently available through the publisher's website or via Steam, where it was released on October 25, 2016.

-Game updates are published on a regular basis with regular content updates coming out every few months.
-Content updates vary from implementing player-suggested content to integrating worldwide festivities throughout Winning Putt's world.
+Game updates were published on a regular basis with regular content updates coming out every few months.
+Content updates varied from implementing player-suggested content to integrating worldwide festivities throughout Winning Putt's world.

-Winning Putt is published in North America by Bandai Namco Entertainment America, and in Korea by Webzen/Onnet.
-The North American version is currently only available in English but has a large following outside the states with a sizable chunk of users playing from Europe and Russia.
-There are currently no announced plans to publish the game in other languages.
+Winning Putt was published in North America by Bandai Namco Entertainment America, and in Korea by Webzen/Onnet.
+The North American version was only available in English but had a large following outside the states with a sizable chunk of users playing from Europe and Russia.

 Closure

 On November 1, 2018 The Winning Putt team announced that the game would close on December 14, 2018 at 3.00pm PST.